 - Private, public or non-profit

 Using those guidelines, your virtual sales assistant will add a fixed number of prospects to your CRM each week and, if you’d like, send an initial outreach email.

 Leveraging Insights from Their CRM

 Your CRM is your most effective tool for tracking and gaining insights about your pipeline.
-However, inputting all your data is time-consuming and many salespeople aren’t able to run accurate pipeline reports since their data is outdated.
+However, inputting all your data is time-consuming and many salespeople aren’t able to run accurate pipeline reports since their data is incomplete and/or outdated.

 A virtual sales assistant can help you leverage your CRM by:

 - Inputting all of your contacts into your CRM and filling in additional information about them.